AnthonyGough/weatherAPI/README.md

 # React + Vite

+**NOTE: You will need to add in the URL for the server which can be found on Canvas into the .env file **Environmental variables must start with *VITE_* to be accessed using *"import.meta.env.VITE_XXXXXXXXXX"*

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: